 Thanks to those amendments, domestic cruise passengers can now purchase cover for out-of-hospital costs that are not covered by Medicare or by private health funds.
-The changes, which took effect in 2003, amended Regulation 48 of the National Health Regulations 1954.Back to top
+The changes that took effect in 2003 amended Regulation 48 of the National Health Regulations 1954.Back to top

 What cover will an international policy provide if I am taking a cruise in Australian waters?

 An International Travel Insurance policy will usually provide the following range of benefits to domestic cruise passengers:

 - Cancellations – reimbursement of prepaid expenses if you cancel your cruise due to unforeseen death, injury, or illness